brimdata/zed/docs/lake/design.md

 An orchestration layer outside of the Zed lake is responsible for defining policy over how data is ingested and committed and rolled up.
-Depending on the use case and workflow, we envision that some amount of overlapping segments would persist at small scale and always be "mixed in" with other overlapping segments during any key-range scan.
+Depending on the use case and workflow, we envision that some amount of overlapping data objects would persist at small scale and always be "mixed in" with other overlapping data during any key-range scan.

 > Note: since this style of data organization follows the LSM pattern,
 > how data is rolled up (or not) can control the degree of LSM write
 > amplification that occurs for a given workload.
 There is an explicit
-> tradeoff here between overhead of merging overlapping segments on read
+> tradeoff here between overhead of merging overlapping objects on read
 > and LSM write amplification to organize the data to avoid such overlaps.

 > Note: we are showing here manual, CLI-driven steps to accomplish these tasks